axeluhl/sailing-analytics/wiki/projects/cloud-orchestrator.md

 A replica is not healthy while its initial load is about to start, or is still on-going or its replication queue is yet to drain after the initial load has finished.
 A replica will take harm from requests received while the initial load is received or being processed.
 Requests may be permitted after the initial load has finished processing and while the replication queue is being drained, although the replica will not yet have reached the state that the master is in.

 A master is not healthy until it has finished loading all data from the MongoDB during the activation of the *RacingEventService*.
 It will take harm from requests received during this loading phase.
 After loading the "master data," a master server will try to restore all race trackers, starting to track the races for which a so-called "restore record" exists.
 During this phase the master is not fully ready yet but will not take harm from requests after loading all master data has completed.
 For example, in an emergency situation where otherwise the replication cluster would be unavailable it may be useful to already direct requests at such a master to at least display a landing page or a meaningful error page.

+The Java instances have a few and shall have more interesting observable parameters.
+Some values can be observed through the AWS API, such as general network and CPU loads.
+So far, the number of leaderboards and the restore process can be observed using JMX managed beans, as can be seen in the JConsole.
+Other interesting parameters to observe by the orchestrator would be the memory usage and garbage collection (GC) stats, as well as information about the thread pools, their usage and their contention.
+It would be great if the orchestrator could find out about bottlenecks and how they may be avoided, e.g., hitting bandwidth limitations or not having enough CPUs available to serialize data fast enough for the bandwidth available and the demand observed.

 ### Multi-Instances